Frogush/you-really-need-this/README.md

 - Contact info reused via semantic tags.
 - Navigation list and social media icons via SVG sprite (`<use>`).
 - ARIA labels for accessibility.

 ---

-### 📱 Responsiveness & Adaptivity

-- **Responsive** layout with breakpoints and card wrapping.
-- **Fluid** behavior: elements align and shift automatically based on screen size, supporting a wide range of resolutions.
-- Adaptive images served with `image-set` in multiple formats for performance.
-- Layout adapts perfectly for mobile devices.

----